Smooth Exact Gradient Descent Learning in Spiking Neural Networks

-We have shown that there are neural networks with spike times that vary continuously or even smoothly with network parameters; ordinary spikes only (dis-)appear at the end of the trial and can be extended to pseudospikes.
+We have shown that there are neural networks with spike times that vary continuously or even smoothly with network parameters; ordinary spikes only (dis-)appear at the trial end and can be extended to pseudospikes.
 The networks allow to learn the timings of an arbitrary number of spikes in a continuous fashion with a spike-based gradient.

-Perhaps surprisingly, the networks may consist of rather simple, standard QIF neurons.
-These are widely used in theoretical neuroscience~\cite{I07,gerstner2014neuronal}, including for the supervised learning of spiking neural networks~\cite{kim18learning,Huh2018,mckennoch2009theta}.
-However, the particularity that spikes only (dis-)appear at the trial end has not been noticed and exploited.
-Furthermore, QIF neurons have already been implemented in neuromorphic hardware~\cite{basham2009analog,basham2018neuromorphic}.